pappasam/jedi-language-server/README.md

 - type: `string[]`
 - default: `[]`

 In general, you should prefer the default value for this option.
-Jedi is very good at filtering values for end users.
-That said, there are situations where IDE developers, or some programmers in some code bases, may want to filter some completions by name.
+Jedi is good at filtering values for end users.
+That said, there are situations where IDE developers, or some programmers in some codebases, may want to filter some completions by name.
 This flexible interface is provided to accommodate these advanced use cases.
 If you have one of these advanced use cases, see below for some example patterns (and their corresponding regular expression).

 #### All Private Names